 Always wear protective clothing when doing DIY, such as safety goggles, gloves and a dust mask, particularly if you’re working with potentially hazardous materials like glass or spray paint.

-When it comes to your clothes, you could wear a set of overalls over the top of your ordinary clothes, or save some old jeans and a t-shirt for decorating purposes.
+When it comes to your clothes, you could wear overalls on top of your ordinary clothes or save some old jeans and a t-shirt for decorating purposes.
 That way, you won't be bothered by paint splatters and can concentrate on the job at hand.

 What to do about fumes

-If you're painting walls or using any material that generates toxic fumes or dust, keep the room well ventilated by opening doors and windows.
+If you're painting walls or using any material that generates toxic fumes or dust, keep the room well-ventilated by opening windows and doors.

 Store tools safely

-DIY tools like drills, saws and hammers can be lethal in the wrong hands, so store them in a safe place, out of the reach of young children and pets.
+DIY tools like drills, saws and hammers can be lethal in the wrong hands, so store them in a safe place, out of reach of children and pets.

 Take your time